 The Cottbus Prison Memorial is located on a site that was continuously used as a prison area from 1860 to 2002.
-Especially between 1933 and 1945 and between 1951 and 1989, many people were imprisoned here for political reasons.
+Especially between 1933 and 1945 and between 1951 and 1989, many people were imprisoned here due to political reasons.

-Today, numerous permanent and special exhibitions on the grounds as well as a reconstructed cell wing in the former Detention House I provide an insight into the history of the former prison.
-The grounds with other former detention houses and work areas invite visitors to explore on their own.
-Areas such as the former solitary and detention cells can also be visited on guided tours.
+Today, numerous permanent and special exhibitions in the former Detention House I provide an insight into the history of the former prison.
+The other former detention houses and factory areas invite visitors to explore on their own.
+The former solitary and detention cells can also be visited on guided tours.

 of imprisonment – today a memorial